GustavoHenriqueSchmitz/Solar-Tracker/README.md

 # Solar Tracker With Arduino

+## About the project
-It`s a school project, where we created a model of solar energy generation, using arduino for some automations.
+It`s a school project, where we created a model of solar energy generation, using arduino.
-The arduino control a system that according the ambient light, move the solar boards and turn on or turn off the leds.
+The arduino control a system that according the ambient light, move the solar boards and turn on or turn off leds.

+## Used Technologies
+- C++
+- Arduino

 ## Images